mawglih/leetcode_1-50/README.md

 # leetcode_1-50
-Solutions of first 50 Leettcode tasks in Javascript woth explanations.
+Solutions of first 50 Leettcode tasks in Javascript with explanations.